Shachar-Barel/Ex2/README.md

 - Provides utility functions for things like checking if a cell is empty.

 ### 6. **Cell.java**
-This is another interface that defines the structure of a single cell.
+This is another class that defines the structure of a single cell.
 It has methods for:
 - Getting the cell's value.
 - Checking its type (text, number, or formula).